Solute, Solvent, Solution: An Easy (and Ugly) Explanation

 It would probably be easier to tell you what ISN’T a solution.
 In fact, you’ve been making and using solutions all your life, and may not have even known it!

-And you may have already guessed this, but blood (or more specifically, plasma) is also a solution.
+And you may have already guessed this, but the plasma part of your blood is also a solution.
 Once you dissolve the electrolytes, albumin, glucose, and other solutes into the water solvent of the human body, the result is a solution.

 What happens to solute after it enters the solvent?

 After the solute enters the solution it begins to both dissolve AND diffuse.
 Diffusion happens when the solute particles spread in the solvent so that they’re evenly distributed in the solution.
 You can read more about it (and watch an interesting video experiment) at that link.

 So, will my bad artwork help you remember the definitions of Solute, Solvent, and Solution?
 Leave a comment below and let me know!